+A simple of way of understanding amnesia is to think about how and where memory is retained.
+The most obvious way is through the memory of individuals with experience.
+Institutional amnesia is therefore created when experienced individuals, who have learned their own lessons via participating in disaster management activities, leave their professional environment and take their memories with them.
 However, memory is also retained within organisations.
-Institutional amnesia is a metaphor that can be used This is done through a variety of methods.
-The first and to describe how individuals, organisations and intermost obvious way is via record-keeping.
-Over the past organisational networks no longer recall lessons twenty years, changes in the ways in which public sector from the past that could help them perform tasks in agencies record data (as more formal records give way the present.
-Around the world, public sector leaders to digital and internet based archiving) and changes in have begun to identify memory-loss as a fundamental the nature and location of decision making (as formal 'on issue that undermines their attempts to learn about, the record' styles of decision making give way to a more design and deliver public policies (Stark 2018).
-In informal styles) have both led to the loss of a great deal response, an amnesia-orientated research agenda of institutional memory (Pollitt 2000; 2009).
-Amnesia has recently emerged within public policy and public can therefore be understood through weaknesses in the administration scholarship (Corbett et al. 2018; Stark quality of those processes that archive the past and allow 2019; Stark and Head 2019).
-That agenda complements staff to access historical lessons. pre-existing research about institutional memory, A second, less obvious manifestation of organisational memory can be seen in the accumulation of standard operating procedures (SOPs) that institutionalise historical lessons.
-These are often the result of internal lesson-learning efforts that have identified issues and which is most commonly produced in psychology (Wright and Gaskell 1995; Baddeley 2007; Kliegel et al. 2008), organisational studies (Walsh and Ungson 1991; Linde 2009; March 2010) and the social sciences (Connerton 1989; Halbwachs 1992; Misztal 2003). put in place reforms.
-Another dimension of institutional Despite the widespread acknowledgement of the amnesia can therefore be measured in the decline or importance of memory-loss in these works, little abandonment of procedures.
-This type of amnesia often effort has been made to properly understand the occurs when no-one can remember why those procedures exist (Walsh and Ungson 1991; Stark 2019), which can effects of institutional amnesia in relation to disaster management generally and humanitarian agencies happen if reforms in an organisation capture the lessons specifically.
-This paper addresses these research from the past but not necessarily the details of history (March and Levitt 1988).
-A failed operational response gaps by: to a disaster, for example, may teach an agency that · Exploring who and what 'forgets' in terms of they need new contingency plans, better surge capacity disaster management and the various dimensions or that their mutual aid relationships are performing of memory-loss; poorly.
-Policies may be re-designed, new SOPs may be • Defining the causes of institutional amnesia in forthcoming and organisational memory may be enhanced relation to the humanitarian policy space; as a consequence.
-Yet this does not guarantee that the • Establishing the effects of amnesia within disasters, history that propelled those lessons will be remembered. across disasters and in the humanitarian sector This poses a threat, particularly to procedures that are more widely; costly but not obviously related to an organisation's core • Proposing a series of practitioner-orientated business.
-For this reason, risk and crisis management practices are often forgotten or wilfully abandoned simply recommendations about how problematic forms of amnesia might be addressed. because they are not regularly used and no one recalls the history that justified their creation (Stark and Head 2019).
+This is done through a variety of methods.
+The first and most obvious way is via record-keeping.
+Over the past twenty years, changes in the ways in which public sector agencies record data (as more formal records give way to digital and internet based archiving) and changes in the nature and location of decision making (as formal 'on the record' styles of decision making give way to a more informal styles) have both led to the loss of a great deal of institutional memory (Pollitt 2000; 2009).
+Amnesia can therefore be understood through weaknesses in the quality of those processes that archive the past and allow staff to access historical lessons.

+A second, less obvious manifestation of organisational memory can be seen in the accumulation of standard operating procedures (SOPs) that institutionalise historical lessons.
+These are often the result of internal lesson-learning efforts that have identified issues and put in place reforms.
+Another dimension of institutional amnesia can therefore be measured in the decline or abandonment of procedures.
+This type of amnesia often occurs when no-one can remember why those procedures exist (Walsh and Ungson 1991; Stark 2019), which can happen if reforms in an organisation capture the lessons from the past but not necessarily the details of history (March and Levitt 1988).
+A failed operational response to a disaster, for example, may teach an agency that they need new contingency plans, better surge capacity or that their mutual aid relationships are performing poorly.
+Policies may be re-designed, new SOPs may be forthcoming and organisational memory may be enhanced as a consequence.
+Yet this does not guarantee that the history that propelled those lessons will be remembered.
+This poses a threat, particularly to procedures that are costly but not obviously related to an organisation's core business.
+For this reason, risk and crisis management practices are often forgotten or wilfully abandoned simply because they are not regularly used and no one recalls the history that justified their creation (Stark and Head 2019).